eddyzhang2018/SQL/README.md

 ## Function

-COUNT() - for unique counnt - it can use COUNT(DISTINCT expression).
+COUNT() - for unique count - it can use COUNT(DISTINCT expression).